oscar-system/Singular.jl/docs/src/polynomial.md

 `:neglex`, `:negdeglex` and `:negdegrevlex`, and the options for module component ordering are `comp1min` and `comp1max`.

-If the first ordering `ordering` is specifed as a non-symbol, the second ordering `ordering2` will be ignored.
+If the first ordering `ordering` is specified as a non-symbol, the second ordering `ordering2` will be ignored.
 For specifying non-symbolic term orderings, please see the Term orderings section below.